Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Background and methods

 The predictions issued by the output layer are calculated as:

 With respect to the training of RVFLs, the article focuses on classification tasks\footnote{Though, the proposed approach is also applicable to regression problems.
-One may, however, expect that the quality of predictions might be more sensitive to the use of the density-based encoding.} considering only supervised-learning scenarios when the network is provided with the ground truth classifications for each training example.
+One may, however, expect that the quality of predictions might be more sensitive to the use of the density-based encoding.} considering only supervised-learning scenarios when the network is provided with the ground truth label for each training example.
 The total size of the training dataset is denoted as $M$.
-In this setting, the standard way of acquiring weights of the trainable connections between the hidden and the output layers in $\textbf{W}^{\text{out}}$ matrix is via solving the ridge regression (also known as Tikhonov regularization) problem, which minimizes the mean square error between predictions (\ref{eq:rvfl:y}) and the ground truth.
+In this setting, the standard way of acquiring weights of the trainable connections between the hidden and the output layers in $\textbf{W}^{\text{out}}$ matrix is via solving the ridge regression (which is a special case of Tikhonov regularization) problem, which minimizes the mean square error between predictions (\ref{eq:rvfl:y}) and the ground truth.
 In particular, the activations of the hidden layer $\textbf{h}^T$ for each training example are collected together in matrix $\textbf{H} \in [M \times N]$.
-Matrix $\textbf{Y} \in [M \times L]$ stores the corresponding ground truth classifications using ohe-hot encodings.
+Matrix $\textbf{Y} \in [M \times L]$ stores the corresponding ground truth classifications using one-hot encodings.
 Given $\textbf{H}$ and $\textbf{Y}$, $\textbf{W}^{\text{out}}$ is calculated as follows:

 where $\textbf{I}$ denotes an identity matrix of the suitable dimensionality ($\textbf{I} \in [N \times N]$); $\lambda$ is a hyperparameter (scalar) determining the weight of the regularization part.\footnote{Note that (\ref{eq:rvfl:wout}) is computationally simpler compared to, e.g., the backprop algorithm and it is implementable efficiently on CPUs as well as on GPUs.}